 Help!
 Are you worried about something that’s happening to you or a friend?
 Do you need help right now?
 It’s not always easy to admit it but we all need help sometimes.
 If you’ve got a problem or something you’re worried about you'll find lots of people and places that can help here.

 REMEMBER – whatever the problem is, talking about it can be the first step to solving it.
 If there’s an adult you trust like a parent, carer or a form teacher, the SSO’s or a teacher, talk to them first about what’s happening.
 There is a specific team of staff at John Colet whom you can talk to called the Safeguarding Team.
 Please see the notice board outside the School Hall or in the area outside the Medical Room for details of the staff members.
 You can see or speak to any adult in school who will be able to direct you to the correct member of staff.
 In school YourSpace Counselling Service self-refer by filling in slip located outside the Medical Room.

 The school has a Matron who provides first aid to students who have suffered an injury or illness.
 Parents/carers will be called if we feel that they are too unwell to continue and emergency services will be contacted if necessary.
 It is essential that the school can contact a responsible adult in the case of an emergency.

 If your son or daughter has a medical condition please keep us updated and provide any medicines which need administering during school hours.
-Forms relating to medical conditions (Healthcare Plan), including relating to the administration of medicines (Administration of Medicine form) and Paracetamol Permission form can be downloaded from the parents section of the school website.
+The following forms relating to medical conditions and the administration of paracetamol or other medicines should be completed and returned to the school.
+These forms should also be updated as required.

 If there are any concerns or queries please contact the School Matron